ZJULearning/pixel_link/README.md

 Code for the AAAI18 paper [PixelLink: Detecting Scene Text via Instance Segmentation](https://arxiv.org/abs/1801.01315), by Dan Deng, Haifeng Liu, Xuelong Li, and Deng Cai.

-Contributions to this repo are welcome, e.g, some other backbone networks (including the model definition and pretrained models).
+Contributions to this repo are welcome, e.g., some other backbone networks (including the model definition and pretrained models).

 # Installation
 ## Clone the repo